RasaHQ/rasa-2.0-user-tests-rules/README.md

 * [Rasa Open Source 2.0 Documentation](https://rasa.com/docs/rasa/next)

-## Task 1: Migrating FAQs

-The provided assistant has currently twho FAQs which are implemented using the `MappingPolicy`.
-Please replace the intent mappings which adequate rules which implement the same behavior.

-## Task 2: Create FAQ
+## Task 1: Create FAQ

 In case the user sends a message with the intent `bot_challenge` , the assistant should always reply with `I am a bot, powered by Rasa.` Please add the necessary rule.

-## Task 3: Add conditional rule (optional)
+## Task 2: Add a conditional rule

-Please change the rule from Task 2 so that it only applies when the slot `is_a_bot` was set to `True`.
+Please change the rule from Task 1 so that it only applies when the slot `is_a_bot` was set to `True`.

-## Task 4: Migrating a Form
+## Task 3: Create a Form

-Our provided assistant defines a `feedback_form` in the old Rasa Open Source 1 format within `actions.py`.
-Please migrate this form to Rasa Open Source 2.
+Please define a form which asks the user for feedback and stores it in the slot `feedback`.
+Once the user provided the feedback, the assistant should thank the user for providing the feedback.

-## Task 5: Migrating Fallbacks
+## Task 4: Create a Fallback

-Our provided assistant defines a fallback policy in its model configuration `config.yml`.
-Please migrate the fallback handling from the `FallbackPolicy` to its Rasa Open Source 2 counterpart.
+NLU messages are often classified with low confidence levels.
+Please write a rule which asks the user to rephrase whenever a received message receives a lower confidence than 0.5.